omarmamdouhismaiel/Topic-Modeling-using-Python/README.md

 why we want non-parametrics (just the why… teaching NP comes later)

 Its just a fabulous problem to explain a whole bunch of ideas on.
 So you might not need LDA, but matrix factorisation and all the above stuff are pretty handy to know.
 You’ll learn LDA as a by-product.

+Why is LDA a mixture model?

+LDA is not a mixture model.
+It's an admixture model or a mixed-membership model.

+Mixture models have a single latent variable that denotes which cluster they're in.
+This is often written as an indicator variable z.

+LDA is a model over documents (a bag of words), and has a latent variable for topic assignments for every token: Z1,...,Zn.

+Thus, words can belong to different clusters.
+This intutively makes sense because documents cen be about more than one thing, I.e., about both technology and business.
+This often results in better models of real text than pure mixture models.